 The technical scope at the conceptual design stage is the design and construction of new infrastructure to support computing facilities within the existing Building 725 (B725) facility with modern power and cooling capabilities to replace aging, unreliable, and physically inadequate facilities.
-The conceptual design has identified the need for a new 2.4 MW (IT Power) facility.
+The conceptual design has identified the need for a new 3.6 MW (IT Power) facility.
 The facility design shall include incremental power and cooling expansion capabilities as future needs are realized.
-The preliminary project baseline has been developed on the current version of the Conceptual Design Report (CDR) and current estimates of the construction cost and schedule.
+The preliminary project baseline has been developed on the current version of the Conceptual Design Report (CDR), current estimates of the construction cost and schedule, and additional requests for accelerated power enhancements to bring the initial power deployment up to 3.6 MW.

 The Preliminary Threshold KPP comprises the minimum scope consistent with meeting the project's Mission Need.
-The Preliminary Objective KPP includes optimal project scope and potential project scope enhancements which could be executed if the project experiences favorable cost and schedule performance.
+The Preliminary Objective KPP includes optimal project scope and potential project scope enhancements, which could be executed if the project experiences favorable cost and schedule performance.
 Where appropriate, potential scope enhancements (or deductions) will be designed and included in the project documents as options.
 The project KPPs will be established at CD-2.

-The IT power (available computing power) to be delivered to the new facility at initial occupancy will be 2.4 MW with 2.4 MW back-up power and cooling capabilities.
+The IT power (available computing power) to be delivered to the new facility at initial occupancy will be 3.6 MW with 2.4 MW back-up power and cooling capabilities.
 This power availability and back-up capability represents the preliminary Objective KPP.
-The preliminary threshold KPP includes the same 2.4 MW IT power with a reduced 1.2 MW emergency power and cooling capability.
-The new facility will meet or exceed High Performance and Sustainable Buildings (HPSB) Guiding Principles as outlined in the DOE O 413.3B and Executive Order 13693 and also comply with the Data Center Optimization Initiative (DCOI) metering and power usage guidelines.
+The preliminary threshold KPP includes the same 3.6 MW IT power with a reduced 1.2 MW emergency power and cooling capability.
+The new facility will meet or exceed High Performance and Sustainable Buildings (HPSB) Guiding Principles as referenced in the DOE O 413.3B and Executive Order 13693 and comply with the Data Center Optimization Initiative (DCOI) metering and power usage guidelines.
 The new facility will be constructed within the core and shell of the recently decommissioned NSLS-I facility (B725) at the heart of the main BNL campus, which will provide direct access to the BNL facilities and staff that will support the programs.
 Figure 1 illustrates the proposed location at the core of the BNL site and proximity to mission critical facilities.